What Movies Have Angelina Jolie Directed?

 Q: Has Angelina Jolie won any awards for her directing?

-A: While she has not won any major directing awards, Jolie’s films have received critical acclaim and have been nominated for various honors.
+A: While she has not won any major directing awards, Jolie’s films have received critical acclaim and recognition at various film festivals.

 Q: Will Angelina Jolie continue to direct movies?